WEATHER

 SUMMER: JULY-AUGUST

 The rainy season usually starts in late June and lasts about a month.
 However, even during this period, there are days when the skies are clear, and some experts believe these are the best times for hiking.
 There are few people on the trails, and alpine flowers of all varieties begin to make their appearance, presenting a colorful contrast with the remaining snowfields.
-For rainy-season hikes, however, it is best to choose routes where mountain huts are already open because the weather is fickle and some trails may not yet be fully restored after winter damage.
+For rainy-season hikes, however, it is best to choose routes where mountain huts are already open, because the weather is fickle and some trails may not yet be fully restored after winter damage.

 The peak summer climbing season begins after the rainy season ends, usually in mid- to late July.
 All the huts are open, the summits are snow-free, and most can be climbed without any special equipment.
 Naturally, this is a popular time for people to visit.
 The best plan is to hike earlier in the day, as afternoon squalls are a regular occurrence.
 From late August, Japan’s typhoon season begins, and the crowds (and numbers of alpine flowers) steadily decrease.